Here’s where we’ll try and answer your Frequently Asked Questions…

 Why are these lighthouses here?

 The lighthouses mark a point on the possible future shoreline.
-In both locations this is some miles from the current shore.
-They are there to help us start a conversation about change and adaptation as sea levels rise and our shoreline shifts inland.
-Our walks usually start from the Lighthouses, and we encourage you to find your own routes from them to the sea.
+In Langport this is many miles from the current shore, but in an area that is still subject to tidal flooding.
+In Newport, the lighthouse is on a “reclaimed” area of land that has been water in the past and is currently defended by a seawall.
+The lighthouses are there to help us start a conversation about change and adaptation as sea levels rise and our shoreline shifts inland.
+We encourage you to find your own routes from them to the sea.

 How does the Lighthouse work?

 The lighthouses are solar powered, via solar panels and a battery for storage.
 Each lighthouse has a wifi receiver inside and they are connected via the internet to GLOSS, a tidal data collection platform that collects live data from tidal buoys all around the world.
-We are receiving data from a tidal buoy located in Chittagong, in the Southeastern part of the Bay of Bengal – this is the closest tidal buoy to our twin community on Sagar island.
+In Newport we are receiving data from a tidal buoy located in Chittagong, in the Southeastern part of the Bay of Bengal – this is the closest tidal buoy to our twin community on Sagar island.
 When the tide is rising in Chittagong, our lighthouse flashes.
+In Langport, the tidal buoy receives data from Hinkley, the closest area of coastline, where the tidal movement can have a direct impact on the inland village.
+When the tide is rising in Hinkley, the village receives a warning light that the river will be rising soon.

 When is this area going to flood?